 For information on another romantic NYC getaway, stay at the ModernHaus in SoHo, another must-see Manhattan neighborhood.

 Things to Do in Downtown NYC

-VISIT: National 9-11 Memorial.
-Nothing will ever come close to the shock, terror and anguish of that cloudless September morning.
-And nothing will ever assuage the agony of those who lost loved ones.
-These waterfall pools, framed with the names of those who perished that day, merely offer a place to contemplate, remember and pay respects to the families and friends whose lives were changed in an instant.
+These waterfall pools, framed with the names of the victims, merely offer a place to contemplate, remember, and pay respects to the families and friends whose lives were changed in an instant.

-The new National September 11 Memorial Museum opened in the summer of 2014, and housing steel beams, stairways and other artifacts from the buildings, rescuer paraphernalia and oral histories of witnesses and survivors will no doubt jolt you back in time.
+The National September 11 Memorial Museum opened in the summer of 2014.
+Twisted steel beams, rubbled stairways, and other artifacts from the buildings, as well as rescuer paraphernalia, and oral histories of witnesses and survivors will no doubt jolt you back in time.

-Also, follow the progress of the multi-billion dollar World Trade Center Transportation Hub, designed at completion, to look like a dove taking wing is a must-see in downtown Manhattan.
+The multi-billion dollar World Trade Center Oculus designed by starchitect Santiago Calatrava to look like a dove taking wing is a must-see in downtown Manhattan.

-WALK: Hudson River Park and Esplanade.
-Five miles from 59th St. to the Battery downtown this beautiful riverfront walkway brings you past marinas, piers, sports complexes (Chelsea Piers), and down in this section of town by the outer edges of World Trade Center, commuter ferry docks and within a Sandy Koufax throw of the Statue of Liberty and Ellis Island.
+This section of the city by the outer edges of the World Trade Center is replete with commuter ferry docks and within a Sandy Koufax throw of the Statue of Liberty and Ellis Island.

 If you so desire, stroll to the Battery Park Ferry Terminal and jump on a boat to the Lady of the Harbor.